BrentC0328/HurtLocker/README.md

 In Json Key and Value are seperated as such (Key:Value) where the colon is the seperator.

-In JerkSON Key and Value could be seperated by using a any of the following (:, @, ^, *, %) and there is no guarntee that there isn't another hidden symbol seperator.
+In JerkSON Key and Value could be seperated by using a any of the following (:, @, ^, *, %) and there is no guarantee that there isn't another hidden symbol seperator.
 (There could be another one, or maybe there isn't , you tell me)... lol

 In Json Key and Value pairs are seperated by a ',' in JerkSON its '##'